Tinoco107/Recipe-Project/README.md

   frameborder="0"
 ></iframe>

-the observed statisitc of .010 is indicated by the red vertical dotted line. since the pvalue we found (0.0) is < than .05 we reject the null hyptohesis. meaning that the missingness for average rating is being effected by the column prop_protein
+the observed statisitc of .010 is indicated by the red vertical dotted line. since the pvalue we found (0.0) is < than .05 we reject the null hyptohesis. meaning that the missingness for average_rating is being effected by the column prop_protein

+> Minutes and Rating

+**Null Hypothesis:** The missingness of ratings does not depend on the cooking time of the recipe in minutes.

+**Alternate Hypothesis:** The missingness of ratings does depend on the cooking time of the recipe in minutes.

+**Test Statistic:** The absolute difference of mean in cooking time of the recipe in minutes of the distribution of the group without missing ratings and the distribution of the group without missing ratings.

+**Significance Level:** 0.05